davekellam/flickr-rss/readme.txt

 === flickrRSS ===
-Contributors: eightface
+Contributors: eightface, stefano.verna
-Tags: flickr, photos, images, sidebar, widget, rss Requires at least: 2.6
+Tags: flickr, photos, images, sidebar, widget, rss Requires at least: 3.0
-Tested up to: 2.8
+Tested up to: 3.2.1
 Stable tag: 5.1

 Allows you to integrate Flickr photos into your site.
 It supports user, set, favorite, group and community photostreams.